Start painting patio slabs to give a fresh new look to your outdoor space

 Choosing the right paint when painting patio slabs is the key to that all-important pristine finish.

-Masonry paint might initially seem like a good choice for concrete, stone and brick, but it’s not hard-wearing enough for areas that have a lot of footfall.
+Masonry paint might initially seem like a good choice for concrete, stone, and brick, but it’s not hard-wearing enough for areas with a lot of footfall.

-What you need is a specialist floor or concrete paint which is hardwearing.
-Some also come in a range of colours, so make sure you know the finished look are want before you start as this will help streamline the paint-buying process.
+What you need is hardwearing specialist floor or concrete paint.
+Some come in a range of colours, so make sure you know the finished look you want before you start.
+This will help streamline the paint-buying process.

 FAQs